-- Separate set of books and records shall be maintained for the implementation of Foreign Funded projects (COA Circular No. 94-013 Sec 4.5) - 2 A separate record shall be maintained for the funds received from PRDP for Loan and Grant Proceeds and GOP Counterpart Funds; - 3 Separate record shall be maintained for the funds for LGU Equity.
+- Separate set of books and records shall be maintained for the implementation of Foreign Funded projects (COA Circular No. 94-013 Sec 4.5) - 2 A separate record shall be maintained for the funds received from PRDP for Loan and Grant Proceeds and GOP Counterpart Funds;

+3 Separate record shall be maintained for the funds for LGU Equity or FCA/FCA Clusters.